yuxuibbs/HW2/README.md

 This HW assignment comes in three parts, which build on one another.

-They involve: using templates, debugging templates and view function decisions in a Flask application, using WTForms, and writing form validator functions.
+They involve: using templates, writing templates with Jinja2 templating, debugging templates and view function decisions in a Flask application, and using WTForms.

 ### Part 1 (500 points)